polichtm/MCW-Azure-Stack/Whiteboard design session/WDS student guide - Azure Stack.md

 1. Ensure that customer data is not stored in the Azure Cloud while also allowing future applications to be easily deployed in Azure with access to custom data regardless of where they are deployed.

-1. Account for the Contoso's intention to expand its business to Canada, including requirements regarding data residency and replication requirements.
+1. Account for the Contoso's intention to expand its business to Canada, including provisions regarding data residency and replication requirements.

 1. Propose management and monitoring approach that would provide consistency in a hybrid environment.